susam/emfy/README.md

 In this section, we see how a single script named `em` automatically decides whether to run `emacs` or `emacsclient` depending on the situation.
 As a user, we only need to run the `em` command always.
+As mentioned in the previous section, you don't need this section if you use Emacs for all your file browsing needs but if you don't, this section may be useful.

 The `em` script should be already present on the system if the steps in the [Get Started](#get-started) section were followed.
 The third